Syncing 10,000 leads/mo? GET A DEMO

 Basically, you track some user data on your own website that doesn’t require third-party tracking pixels or cookies, and then share that user data directly with Facebook – and other advertising platforms – without using the pixel.
 This way, you’re sending data from your server to Facebook, allowing for retargeting to still happen.

-If, on the other hand, you want to use a pixel to get a deeper insight into your customers, you can still use Facebook Conversions API to track online and offline conversions.
-To learn more about the Facebook Pixel and Facebook Conversions API, check out this article: Everything you need to know about Facebook Conversions API.
+If you want to use a pixel to get a deeper insight into your customers, you can still use Meta’s Conversions API to track online and offline conversions.

-LeadsBridge automates the connection between your CRM and advertising platforms, to share data automatically and in real time.
+LeadsBridge automates the connection between your CRM and advertising platforms to share data automatically and in real time.
 Take a look at some of our most popular integrations.

-If you’d like to learn more about cookieless retargeting, take a look at these articles:
+If you’d like to learn more about cookieless retargeting, take a look at these articles

-Cookieless future solutions and alternatives
+Cookieless future solutions and alternatives across platforms

 While the workarounds we presented above are valid cookieless future solutions, they can only be temporary.
 But do not fret!
 Some permanent solutions and alternatives are already in the works.